If you’re a parent, you’ve probably heard about the cry it out method to get your baby to sleep.

 Tracy continues, “A parent who checks on their child every 3, 5, 10, then 20 minutes isn’t actually responding to the child.
 Instead, they’re providing a glimmer of hope to the child that their cries are being heard, and the warm arms of a parent will soon be available.
 This hope is short-lived, of course, as parents shush their children, possibly pat their back, then walk out the door again.
 Some parents may even pick up their child for a moment, only to put them back down and start the process over again.
 There is no comfort, only loneliness, fear, sadness, and repeated feelings of abandonment.”

 Professor Helen Ball agrees.
-“It’s not part of a baby’s evolved biology or behavioural repertoire to be sleep trained anyway, therefore it’s completely normal for a baby to resist such a process — however gradually it’s done.
+“It’s not part of a baby’s evolved biology or behavioral repertoire to be sleep trained anyway, therefore it’s completely normal for a baby to resist such a process — however gradually it’s done.
 The fact that it’s possible to sleep train babies doesn’t mean it is an appropriate thing to do.
 We have no idea of the consequences.”

 The Australian Association of Infant Mental Health doesn’t support cry-it-out or sleep training for babies either.